pwwang/pipen/docs/api.md

 #### `_buildProcVars (self) `

 Build proc attribute values for template rendering,
-and also print some out.
+and also echo some out.

 #### `_buildProps (self) `